Telephos/astable-multivibrator/README.md

 # astable-multivibrator
 Geber files and Multisim for a simple astable multivibrator that uses a coin cell battery.
 The multisim blink frequency is off.
 In reality the LEDs are blinking at about 2.8 Hz.
+On current for the LEDs was modified to be 1mA rather than 5mA, in the Multisim simulation.

 Part list:
 1) Battery Retainer (Keystone 3034TR)